-Notable plenary speakers included Corinne Bazina, General Manager, Danone Communities, France, Noppadol Dej-Uddom, Chief Sustainability Officer CP Group & Vice President of the Executive Committee, True Corporation, Thailand, Eric Lesueur, Chief Executive Officer, 2EI-VEOLIA, France, Dr. Nico Rose, Professor, International School of Management, Dortmund, Germany, Juergen Nagler, Co-Founder of the United Nations Transformation Network and Happiness Researcher, Enzo Cursio, Coordinator, FAO Nobel Alliance for Food Security and Peace and OPC, Food and Agriculture, Claire Lyons, Senior Strategist, International Partnership, Water.org, Amy Dahmen Co-Founder of Kabubu, Ge Yang, Paralympic Gold Medal Winner, France, Pierre-Antoine Lefevre, Manager of Social Business Initiatives, Peace & Sport.
+Notable plenary speakers included Corinne Bazina, General Manager, Danone Communities, France, Noppadol Dej-Uddom, Chief Sustainability Officer CP Group and Vice President of the Executive Committee, True Corporation, Thailand, Eric Lesueur, Chief Executive Officer, 2EI-VEOLIA, France, Dr. Nico Rose, Professor, International School of Management, Dortmund, Germany, Juergen Nagler, Co-Founder of the United Nations Transformation Network and Happiness Researcher, Enzo Cursio, Coordinator, FAO Nobel Alliance for Food Security and Peace and OPC, Food and Agriculture, Claire Lyons, Senior Strategist, International Partnership, Water.org, Amy Dahmen Co-Founder of Kabubu, Ge Yang, Paralympic Gold Medal Winner, France, Pierre-Antoine Lefevre, Manager of Social Business Initiatives, Peace and Sport.

 'Lamp of Peace'